Trump campaign tells surrogates to paint Biden as 'the opposition' in coronavirus war

-“This is the bottom line: President Trump is leading the nation in this war against the coronavirus and Joe Biden, the Democrats and the media have decided to be the opposition in that war,” said Tim Murtaugh, the campaign director of communications, in a phone conversation with surrogates, according to the source.
+"This is the bottom line: President Trump is leading the nation in this war against the coronavirus, and Joe Biden, the Democrats and the media have decided to be the opposition in that war," Tim Murtaugh, the campaign's director of communications, said in a phone conversation with surrogates, according to the source.

-Other officials on the call, including campaign manager Brad Parscale and senior advisor Lara Trump, pointed to the increase in Americans watching the news and encouraged surrogates to capitalize on the attention not to bolster Trump’s handling of the pandemic, but to attack Biden.
+Other officials on the call, including campaign manager Brad Parscale and senior adviser Lara Trump, the president's daughter-in-law, pointed to the increase in the number of Americans watching the news and encouraged surrogates to capitalize on the attention not to bolster Trump's handling of the pandemic but to attack Biden.

 Trump would ‘absolutely’ take call from Biden on coronavirusApril 1, 202000:36

-Trump continues to appear daily on television, holding briefings from the White House that frequently stretch over an hour in length and draw millions of viewers.
+Trump continues to appear daily on television, holding briefings from the White House that frequently stretch over an hour and draw millions of viewers.

 "Because 84 percent of people are watching right now the press conferences, a large amount of people watching news and your hits, this is an opportunity for you to really establish a narrative on Biden," Parscale said, according to the source.
 "If all of you on the phone could really kind of double down on Biden during this and the contrast ... between how President Trump is handling this and how Biden is handling it."